slack-ruby/slack-ruby-bot/README.md

 [![Build Status](https://travis-ci.org/dblock/slack-ruby-bot.png)](https://travis-ci.org/dblock/slack-ruby-bot)

 A generic Slack bot framework written in Ruby.
-This library does all the heavy lifting so you can focus on implementing slack bot commands.
+This library does all the heavy lifting so you can focus on implementing slack bot commands, without introducing unnecessary requirements or limitations.
+It's a Slack bot boilerplate.

 ## Usage